MarkHmnv/MarkHmnv/README.md

 ### Hi there 👋

-I'm Mark Himonov, a back-end developer from Ukraine.
-I have experience in building robust, scalable, and secure web applications.
+I'm Mark Himonov, a Python developer from Ukraine.
+I have experience in building robust, scalable and secure applications.

 #### Languages and Tools: